Oklahoma’s Republican governor just dealt an unexpected blow to the NRA

 Late Friday night, Oklahoma Gov. Mary Fallin vetoed a bill that would have let adults carry guns without training or a permit, striking a blow to the National Rifle Association in a deeply conservative state.

 “Oklahomans believe that law-abiding individuals should be able to defend themselves,” Fallin said in a statement.
-“I believe the firearms requirement we current have in state law are few and reasonable.”
+“I believe the firearms requirement we currently have in state law are few and reasonable.”

 The bill would have allowed Oklahomans to carry a handgun without a state-issued permit, like in a dozen other states with “constitutional carry” provisions.
 The measure drew opposition from businesses and law enforcement officials, who warned that it could threaten public safety.